Updated: 6 days ago

 A messy space = a messy mind.

-Studies have shown that a messy space can make us feel more anxious, stressed and result in us being less productive, motivated, and timely.
+Studies have shown that a messy space can make you feel more anxious, stressed and result in you being less productive, motivated, and timely.
 Aside from science proving the negative health effects of a cluttered home, this also creates stagnant qi, which is harmful in Feng Shui.
-We feel this in those physical, mental and emotional effects that science has backed up.

 Since everyone deserves a healthier space, start today by taking that first step to declutter.
 Easier said than done right?
 Like many things, there are tips and tricks to making this process more manageable.
 Read on to find out what my top tips are to decluttering your home.